imwithye/Hangman-in-Python/README.md

 Input Selection:
 ```
 1. You may type in admin to edit the words' library.
-2. You can also type in "whosyourdaddy" to enter spacial mode.
+2. You can also type in "whosyourdaddy" to enter special mode.

 ---
 ©Copyright 2013 Ciel, Nanyang Technological University, bugs please report to imwithye@gmail.com